 Summary

-Whether for aesthetics or as a privacy plant, Murraya hedge is worthy of all considerations.
+Whether for aesthetics or as a privacy plant, the Murraya hedge is worthy of all considerations.
 It is a fast-growing and versatile plant with lush and dense foliage that will add colour to your space.
 Growing Murraya is not a long shot, at least not after reading this guide.
-Once you have selected the right plant, then follow our detailed steps to grow and care for your Murraya hedge.
+Once you have selected the right plant, follow our detailed steps to grow and care for your Murraya hedge.